-- Press the spacebar. - Press Enter. - Click the right mouse button in the drawing. - Press Ctrl + K and then press Enter; repeat until you get back to the desired command.
-Press Ctrl + L to move forward to the desired command. - Use the Up and Down arrows to display previously used commands, if Use Up/ Down Arrows for Command History Navigation is selected in Tools > Options.
+- 1 Do one of the following: - In the command bar or Prompt History window, press Ctrl and double-click the previous command text. - In the command bar or Prompt History window, right-click, choose Recent Commands, and then choose the desired command. - Press Ctrl + K, repeat until you get back to the desired command, and then press Enter.
+Press Ctrl + L to move forward to the desired command, and then press Enter. - Use the Up and Down arrows to display previously used commands, if Use Up/ Down Arrows for Command History Navigation is selected in Tools > Options.